-'''

-Event (eventType As String, [result As Integer], [description

-As String], [property[] As NamedValue])
+Event (eventType As String, [result As Integer], [description As String], [property[] As NamedValue])

-'''
+Element Description

+eventType Contains the description to be displayed in the log for this event.

+result Specifies the notification preference regarding the result of the call.
+Can be one of the following:

+■ TSS_LOG_RESULT_NONE (default: no notification)

+■ TSS_LOG_RESULT_PASS

+• TSS_LOG_RESULT_FAIL

+TSS_LOG_RESULT_WARN

+■ TSS_LOG_RESULT_STOPPED

+■ TSS_LOG_RESULT_INFO

+• TSS_LOG_RESULT_COMPLETED

+■ TSS_LOG_RESULT_UNEVALUATED

-Element Description eventType Contains the description to be displayed in the log for this event. result Specifies the notification preference regarding the result of the call: can be one of TSS_LOG_RESULT_NONE (default: no notification), TSS_LOG_RESULT_PASS, TSS_LOG_RESULT_FAIL, TSS_LOG_RESULT_WARN, TSS_LOG_RESULT_INFO.
-0 specifies the default. description Contains the string to be put in the entry's failure description field. property An array containing property name/value pairs, where property [n] .name is the property name and property [n] .value is its value.
+0 specifies the default.

+description Contains the string to be put in the entry's failure description field.

+property An array containing property name/value pairs, where property [n] . name is the property name and property [n] . value is its value.

 - ERROR CONVERT BSTR.
-An encountered string cannot be converted. - ERROR_INVALID_PARM.
-A required argument is missing or invalid. - ERROR_OUT_OF_MEMORY.
-An attempt to allocate dynamic memory failed. - TSS_NOSERVER.
-No previous successful call to TSSSession.Connect. - TSS_INVALID.
-An unknown result was specified. - TSS_ABORT.
+An encountered string cannot be converted. - ERROR INVALID PARM.
+A required argument is missing or invalid. - ERROR OUT OF MEMORY.
+An attempt to allocate dynamic memory failed. - TSS NOSERVER.
+No previous successful call to TSSSession.Connect. - TSS INVALID.
+An unknown result was specified. - TSS\ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.